 Preheat the oven, and spray a baking dish with nonstick cooking spray.

-Transfer the creamy mashed potatoes into the prepared baking dish.
-Sprinkle the additional cheese on top of the casserole.
+Transfer the creamy mashed potato mixture into the prepared dish.

-Bake ’em for 25 minutes, then turn up the heat some more for an additional 15 minutes.
-This final 15 minutes in the higher heat is going to get the cheese all melty and browned and delicious.
+Bake uncovered for 25 minutes, then turn up the heat for an additional 15 minutes.
+This final 15 minutes in the higher heat is going to melt and brown the cheese.
+The baking time is dependent on your oven, so keep an eye on the dish, especially near the end so it does not burn.

 Erin’s Easy Entertaining Tips